DevTexRanger/clientassessmentalertsystem/README.md

  IF(D2="Psychosocial", E2+365,
  IF(D2="MI State Report", E2+365, "")))))
 ```
+Copy the formula down as necessary.

 ### Example Formula for `Due Soon?`:

 ```excel
 =AND(F2-TODAY()<=14, F2-TODAY()>=0)
 ```
+Copy the formula down as necessary.

 ## VBA Macro Code
 `SendDueAssessmentAlerts` (Module)

+In the VBA editor (`ALT + F11`) or go to Developer Mode in Excel (File -> Options -> Customize Ribbon (right hand column, check box for Developer).
+Once this is done, in the VBA editor, click Insert → Module.

 ```vba
 Sub SendDueAssessmentAlerts()